 The graph below shows a five-year comparison of cumulative returns for the Class B Non-Voting Shares of AGF, S&P TSX Composite Index and the S&P TSX Composite Financials Index.
-The graph assumes an investment of \$100 on November 30, 2016 and the reinvestment of dividends.
-Also shown, for comparative purposes, is the aggregate annual NEOs Total Direct Compensation for the same period, which the Compensation Committee believes appropriately reflects the Company's performance and return to shareholders for the period.
+The graph assumes an investment of \$100 on November 30, 2017 and the reinvestment of dividends.
+Also shown, for comparative purposes, is the aggregate annual NEOs Total Compensation for the same period, which the Human Resources and Compensation Committee believes appropriately reflects the Company's performance and return to shareholders for the period.

-- (1) Dividends are reinvested. - (2) AGF NEOs Total Direct Compensation is the sum of base salary, annual incentive, long-term incentive and benefits and reflects the pay for performance philosophy decisions made by the Compensation Committee, and excludes other compensation that is one-time in nature, such as signing bonuses and promotion awards.
-Fiscal 2021 Total Direct Compensation excludes one-time DSU grant for the CEO and CIO.
+- (1) Dividends are reinvested. - (2) AGF NEOs Total Compensation is the sum of base salary, annual incentive, long-term incentive and benefits and reflects the pay for performance compensation awards made by the Human Resources and Compensation Committee, and excludes other compensation that is one-time in nature, such as signing bonuses and promotion awards.
 Fiscal 2018 Total Direct Compensation excludes one-time RSU and DSU promotion grants.
-In 2016, Total Direct Compensation was reported for six NEOs compared to five NEOs in other years. - (3) Expressed in \$100,000 of dollars.
+In 2022, Total Compensation was reported for six NEOs compared to five NEOs in other years. - (3) Expressed in \$100,000 of dollars.
 2020 and 2019 values adjusted to include a portion of housing allowances in the amount of \$172,789 in both years, for the CEO and CIO.